 Although back to school start dates may vary around the country, one thing that doesn’t vary is the manic morning rush to get everyone out of the house and off to school/ work on time.
 To change manic mornings to tranquil transitions create a morning schedule that is congruent with your family’s style.
 Not every personality style reacts well to a timed schedule and a stop watch mentality but you can create a school morning scenario that matches your family’s unique preferences.
 Here’s how:

-Seven tips for creating a stress free school morning
+Four tips for creating a stress free morning

-- Leave yourself enough margin to arrive on time.
-The idea of margin is a good one.
+- Leave yourself enough margin to arrive on time— The idea of margin is a good one.
 Plan for the necessary amount of time with some extra time added in for unforeseen difficulties.
 Teach children to create a schedule by working backward from the time they need to arrive at school.
 Then follow through.

 - Spend some quiet time in gratitude.
 This is a definite part of my morning and a great start for families as well.
 Share a devotion with the family as you eat breakfast.
 This is so different from the rushing-out-the-door, pop-tart-in-hand approach that often characterizes the morning routine.